Terra-Isles-Roleplay/trp-docs/docs/2.0/scripts/radio.md

 # SCNP25 Radio
-We now use a Radio Plugin called SAPR, this allows for a better roleplay experience.
+We now use a radio script called SCNP 25, this allows for a better roleplay experience.

 ## User Guide
 Coming Soon